SnapdragonLee/ChatGPT-weBot/Readme.md

 ## Step to Start
+1. Environment: Windows 10+， python 3.10+

-1. Install all packages listed in `requirements.txt` , use the command like:
+2. Install all packages listed in `requirements.txt` , use the command like:

    ```
    pip install -r ./requirements.txt